drramki-chop/EDM-setup/README.md

 3. CNV calling in chromosome X is challenging as it depends only on ~6000 exons.
 A decent number of samples is required to get reliable results.

-4. We recommend a transition probability of 1e-8 for balanced performance.
+4. We recommend a transition probability of 1e-8 for specificity.
 If you prefer more sensitivity, 1e-4 is the default recommended by the ExomeDepth.

 ###  For larger cohorts